Elephants on green field

 Seasonal Highlights:

-December: Janakpur becomes a hub of religious activity as Hindu pilgrims gather to renovate the wedding of Sita and Rama.
+• December: Janakpur becomes a hub of religious activity as Hindu pilgrims gather to celebrate the wedding of Sita and Rama.

-Essentials: Pack insect resistant sun hat, neutral-colored clothes for wildlife spotting, and binoculars for a closer look at the animals.
+Pack an insect-resistant sun hat, neutral-colored clothes for wildlife spotting, and binoculars for a closer look at the animals.

 Getting Around